Educational Psychology

 Materials

 Note: The materials below reflect previously required application materials.
 We are in the process of adjusting our required admissions materials and ask that you refrain from starting your application in the system until closer to when applications open (the day after Labor Day).
-Sign up to be notified when the application materials have been updated.

-Required Materials
+Required materials

 This statement is the most essential part of your application.
 It should outline your interests and professional goals and answer all of the following questions (in a one-two page essay format):